Omkar6627/Omkar6627/README.md

 <h1 align="center">Hey there!
 I'm Omkar  Welcome to My GitHub Profile!</h1>
-<h3 align="center">An Aspiring Full stack developer .
+<h3 align="center">As an Aspiring Full stack developer .
 I thrive on turning ideas into elegant and efficient code.
 Through my journey in the world of coding, I've crafted some exciting projects that I'd love to share with you.</h3>

 - 🌱 I’m currently learning **Spring security**